rand-projects/fisb-decode/docs/source/fisb.rst

   to your acquisition system (usually *dump978* running in server mode).

+- **levelStratux:** This is an optional level if you are feeding ``fisb-decode`` with live data from a Stratux box, rather than from a file or *dump978*.
+  Actually, Stratux uses another dump978 program and converts FIS-B to GDL format. ``levelStratux`` then converts it back to dump978 format.
+  If you use this, it is critical that your computer has somewhat accurate clock (within 30 seconds or so) as Stratux doesn't provide clock data to the messages.
+The local clock on the machine you are using provides the source.

 - **trickle:** Trickle is a program used for testing.
 Primarily for the official series of test groups and a few tests I added.
 Trickle will read a set of messages and pretend that they are being read at the